-Venzone (above, a picture of the harmonious main square) lies at the confluence of two important valleys, the Tagliamento valley that leads into Carnia and the Val Canale.
+Venzone (in the first picture above, a picture of the harmonious main square) lies at the confluence of two important valleys, the Tagliamento valley that leads into Carnia and the Val Canale.
 Part of its territory is comprised within the natural park of the Julian Pre-Alps (“Parco Naturale delle Prealpi Giulie”), as this small walled town is situated right along the course of the Tagliamento, with the Carnian Alps (Alpi Carniche) to one side and the Julian Alps (Alpi Giulie) on the other.

 Because of its favourable geographical position, Venzone has been a mandatory point since Celtic times (500 BC).
 The Romans, who came after the Celts, made it one of their stations along the “Via Julia Augusta Altinate” – an important thoroughfare linking Altino (along the Adriatic coast near Venice) to the Northern European markets through Aquileia, at the time the most important centre in Friuli.

-A number of different archaeological discoveries came to light due to the excavations carried out during the restoration of the Duomo – the town's most notable monument (pictured below) – and these have confirmed the existence of a Roman building in the vicinity.
+A number of different archaeological discoveries came to light due to the excavations carried out during the restoration of the Duomo – the town’s most notable monument (portrayed in the second picture above) – and these have confirmed the existence of a Roman building in the vicinity.

 Throughout the following centuries, the area was successfully invaded by the Guards, the Marcomanns, the Visigoths, the Huns, the Ostrogoths, the Byzantines, the Langobards and the Carolingians.
 The first urban township dates back to this latter period (776-952 AD), when the name of Venzone starts to be mentioned.